 At Co-operatives First, our job is to de-mystify the process of starting a co-operative business.
 That’s why we built this site.
 The Co-op Creator provides a variety of guides, tips, templates, and links.
+We’ve also developed an online course full of helpful videos to help you learn about this process — you can take that for free here.

 For the DIYers out there, this is ideal.
 But sometimes folks need more hands-on support.
 If that’s you, our knowledgeable staff is a phone call or email away.